takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 From the Cloud to Edge and Devices, our team is working hardware technologies and system software technologies supporting Continuum Computing.
 While the Cloud requires throughput-oriented technologies, the Edge requires latency-oriented technologies.
 We tackle research issues on throughput improvement, real-time assurance and energy saving, through an interdisciplinary approach to hardware and software co-design.
 For hardware and software co-design, our research is based on emerging semiconductor technologies and photonics technologies, in collaboration with the Department of Electronics and Manufacturing at AIST, and different universities and research institutes.

-I am the principal investigator of the research project supported by the JSPS Grant-in-Aid for Scientific Research (A), which aims at massively energy-efficient memory subsystems by developing [Error Permissive Computing techniques](http://error-permissive-computing.github.io/) throughout whole the memory hierarchy.
+Having that in mind, for example, I have commenced the interdisciplinary research project of [Error Permissive Computing](http://error-permissive-computing.github.io/), which aims at massively energy-efficient computing systems by redesigning hardware and software technologies.
+I am serving as the principal investigator of JSPS Grant-in-Aid for Scientific Research (A).

 I received the best paper award in ACM SoCC 2016 and the Yamashita SIG Research Award of Information Processing Society of Japan in 2014.
 I obtained